 id: my-project, kind: "dns#project", number: "123456789012", quota: kind: dns#quota, managedZones: 10000, resourceRecordsPerRrset: 10000, rrsetAdditionsPerChange: 1000, rrsetDeletionsPerChange: 1000, rrsetsPerManagedZone: 10000, totalRrdataSizePerChange: 100000, labelSets: 1000

-Cloud DNS assigns every managed zone to one of five nameserver shards.
+Cloud DNS assigns every public managed zone to one of five nameserver

-Shards are the letter before the number in a nameserver name,
+shards.
+Shards are the letter before the number in an authoritative nameserver

 ns-cloud-e4 are the E shard.